laurielim/eleventy-pp/src/content/en/pages/about.md

   Performance Plastics Ltd started inside a 100 m² room in Port Louis, Mauritius.
 At the time, the company consisted of the founder and 2 employees.

 - ### Moving to Le Hochet
-  As the business scaled, more space and machinery was needed to meet growing demand.
+  As the business scaled, more space and machinery was needed to meet growing demands.
 The company rented a bigger space in Le Hochet, Terre Rouge and the workforce increased tenfold.

 - ### Our Own Premises
   Now located in the Industrial Zone of Riche Terre, our factory occupies a 3,600 m² building.
 Performance has grown a lot over the years, which we proudly attribute to our level of service.